 The definition of data controller according to UK-GDPR is:

-‘controller‘ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+‘controller‘ means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of processing personal data.

 Data controllers are the ones who determine the purpose of data processing and make the decision about the processing activities meaning that they are responsible for the processing of personal data.

 The data controllers are subject to answer why the data is being collected, what kind of operation or set of functions will be performed over the collected data, how the sensitive data will be stored, retrieved or used?
 Etc. The controller can be any public or private organisation, legal bodies (e.g., incorporated partnership, incorporated association or public authority) and any individual (e.g., self-employed professional such as.
 Lawyer, doctor, Independent consultant, etc.)